 • 4-gallon water bottles are free for the asking.

-• Since it was previously filled with potable water, it won’t need to be degreased prior to deployment.
+• Because it was previously filled with potable water, it won’t need to be degreased before deployment.

-• The slightly lower volume translates into nine pounds less weight than the 5-gallon size when filled to capacity (about thirty-five pounds).
+• The slightly lower volume translates into 9 pounds less weight than the 5-gallon size when filled to capacity (about 35 pounds).

 • If the plastic becomes brittle or discolored, simply send it on to the recycling center and acquire a replacement.
 Many folks use water bottles this size in their home drinking water dispensers.

-Sadly, when compared to the 5-gallon cooking oil jugs, there are a few minor drawbacks I have found for the 4-gallon water bottles.
+Sadly, when compared with the 5-gallon cooking oil jugs, there are a few minor drawbacks I have found for the 4-gallon water bottles.

 Drawbacks of Using the 4-Gallon Plastic Jugs:

-• Since the jug is clear, it permits more UV and sunlight penetration, meaning your sap may spoil slightly faster.
+• Because the jug is clear, it permits more UV and sunlight penetration, meaning your sap may spoil slightly faster.

-• Each 4-gallon plastic jug holds twenty percent less than a 5-gallon cooking oil jug, so more containers are needed.
+• Each 4-gallon plastic jug holds 20 percent less than a 5-gallon cooking oil jug, so more containers are needed.

-• Since many water bottles are round, as opposed to being square or rectangular and having flat sides, storing them in the off season might be a bit more problematic.
+• Because many water bottles are round — as opposed to being square or rectangular and having flat sides — storing them in the off season might be a bit more problematic.

 • Unlike the cooking oil jug, some water bottles lack a carrying handle.